Aotearoa New Zealand Report Comment Templates

 New Entrant / Year 1 Reporting Template

 Effort-based reporting for New Entrant / Year 1 students.
-Includes general comment, English, and Mathematics sections without A-E grades.
+General comment, English, and Mathematics sections without A-E grades.

 Included Subjects: